MD Educational Foundation

 How to Apply

-Current Status: Applications for 2024 and 2025 funding have closed due to unprecedented demand.
-Schools should monitor the foundation's website and social media (Instagram, Facebook, Twitter/X, LinkedIn) for announcements about future application rounds.
+Current Status: Applications may close periodically when the foundation reaches capacity due to high demand.
+Schools should monitor the foundation's website and social media (Instagram, Facebook, Twitter/X, LinkedIn) for announcements about application rounds.

 Standard Application Process (when open):